kalustian/6502-SBC/README.md

 Load Intel HEX  as follows:

-1) Type "l" followed by ENTER on the command line:
+1) Type "L" followed by ENTER on the command line:

 ```
 L